pluralsight/guides/in-review/python/running-shell-commands-with-flask/article.md

 stderr_logfile = /home/user/workspace/flaskshell/logs/error.log
 ~~~

-Now you should update the supervisor config and start the application
+Now you should update the Supervisor config and start the application.

 ~~~bash
 sudo supervisorctl update stats